-- Abusive Parents: The mother duck treats the ugly duckling cruelly.
+- Abusive Parents: The mother duck treats the ugly duckling cruelly and quickly abandons him.

 - Chocolate Baby: The parents see the ugly duckling, which quite obviously doesn't match the others.
 The father duck gets angry and points and squawks at the mama duck.
 The mama duck gets defensive and angry and eventually slaps him.
 The father duck stalks off, never to be seen again.
 The clear implication is this trope.